 What do you do when one of your biggest competitors outbids you to acquire a smaller company and leapfrog over you in terms of market share?
 Avis (NASDAQ: CAR) experienced this situation last year, when Hertz (NYSE: HTZ) bought out Dollar Thrifty to consolidate the car rental market to three main competitors.
-True to form, Avis just had to “try harder” and found an opportunity to compete with a $491 million acquisition of Zipcar (NASDAQ: ZIP).
+True to form, Avis just had to “try harder” and found an opportunity to compete with a $491 million acquisition of Zipcar (UNKNOWN: ZIP.DL2).

 0 to 60 in 3 Months

 The deal between Avis and Zipcar is expected to close in the spring this year, at which time Avis will become the owner of the most popular car sharing business in the world.
 Hertz and market leader Enterprise already offer their versions of Zipcar with Hertz on Demand and Enterprise CarShare.
 Both companies are creating some headwinds for Zipcar with added benefits like one-way rentals and no annual fees.
 However, Zipcar continues to grow despite these disruptive actions.

 By acquiring Zipcar, Avis is taking the catbird seat with a well-established brand in a quickly growing market.
 Car sharing is especially popular among young drivers, and Zipcar’s focus on putting their service near college campuses has made them the brand of choice for that demographic.
 Zipcar’s membership rose 18% in the last year from about 650,000 to 767,000, leading to a 15% increase in revenue year-over-year in the most recent quarter.